Autonomous Database with Private Endpoint

 - A VCN and a private subnet

 An NSG for the Autonomous Database that includes one or more security rules as described in see Networking Prerequisites Needed for Private Endpoint allowing traffic to a CIDR within your on-premises network

 Example stateful security rule for the Autonomous Database NSG

-- A Oracle Cloud Infrastructure FastConnect dedicated private connection or a VPN Connect IPSec VPN connection
+- A Oracle Cloud Infrastructure FastConnect dedicated private connection or a Site-to-Site VPN IPSec connection

 - A dynamic routing gateway (DRG)

 - A route table